Phantom cosmological model with observational constraints in $f(Q)$ gravity: Cosmographic Parameters

-In Fig.\ref{fig:VI} (left panel) the deceleration parameter shows early deceleration to late time acceleration, the transition happens from deceleration to acceleration at $z_{t} = 0.70258$ and the present value of deceleration parameter obtained as, $q_{0} \approx -0.5952$.
-It should be noted that the value of deceleration parameter matches the current observable status of deceleration parameter, which is $-0.56$ \cite{Capezziello2020}.
+In Fig.\ref{fig:VI} (left panel) the deceleration parameter shows early deceleration to late time acceleration, the transition happens from deceleration to acceleration at $z_{t} \approx 0.75$ and the present value of deceleration parameter obtained as, $q_{0} \approx -0.61$.\end{widetext} Recently performed measurements have determined that the value of the deceleration parameter for the current cosmic epoch is within the range of $q_{0} = -0.528_{-0.088}^{+0.092}$ \cite{Gruber2014} and transition from deceleration to acceleration at $z_{t} = 0.60_{-0.12}^{+0.21}$ \cite{Yang2020,Capozziello2015}.
 From Fig.\ref{fig:VI} (right panel), we can observed that $j>0$, which verify that there exists a transition time when the Universe modifies its expansion.